curvedinf/mirthkit/readme.md

 # MirthKit
 Authored by Chase Adams, Trent McCay, Matt Collins, and Andrew Peterson

+# About
+2D game development kit.
+OpenGL accelerated.
+Games written in Squirrel Language.
+Assets can be referenced using HTTP URLs.

 ## How to run
 MirthKit is a game platform and requires a main.nut squirrel script to run.
 A sample game is available at https://github.com/djangochase/finityflight